Perspectives on Constrained Forecasting: Summary Comments

-Additional extensions to use of loss functions that are not additive in outcomes $i=\seq 1n$ are also of interest.
+Problems in which the loss functions are not additive in outcomes $i=\seq 1n$ are also of interest.
 In commercial forecasting with positive, or non-negative, outcomes (such as with consumer sales of items or batches of items, revenues in multiple sectors or markets) it can be relevant to consider loss functions that involve cross-talk between outcomes.
 Sales of one product may be inversely related to those of another due to substitution effects, and overall sales across categories might be of main interest; similar comments apply to revenue forecasting over multiple sectors.
-Customized losses $L(\y,\f)$ that are not additive are of interest.
-As specific examples in forecasting non-negative $y_i$ in consumer sales and demand forecasting, two cross-outcome dependent loss functions of increasing interest are the weighted average percent error (WAPE) loss and the associated weighted average forecast error (WAFE) loss.
-With the notation of this paper, these are of the form $L(\y,\f) = s(\y,\f)\sum_{i=\seq1n} |y_i-f_i|$ for some function $s(\y,\f)>0$.
-Extensions might add case $i-$specific weights $c_i>0$ as in the earlier development, but are omitted here.
-WAPE has $s(\y,\f)=1/(\one'\y)$ not involving $\f,$ and assumes/requires that at least one $y_i>0$.
-This is a total absolute loss relative to the overall total outcomes, i.e., a multivariate extension of APE.
-WAFE is a modification with $s(\y,\f)= 2/(\one'(\y+\f)).$ There are immediate extensions to cover cases where $P_i(0)>0$, based on the ZAPE example in Section~\ref{sec:decisionanalysisexamples}.
-Assuming expectations exist (and being aware of the earlier caveats on this point) implied risk functions are $R(\f) = \sum_{i=\seq1n} R_i(\f) $ where $R_i(\f) = E[ s(\y,\f) |y_i-f_i|]$ with expectation under $P(\y).$ For WAPE, this reduces to $R_i(\f) \equiv R_i(f_i),$ depending on $\f$ only through $f_i;$ hence optimization can be applied separately as earlier.
-For WAFE, however, each term in the sum depends on the full $\f$ vector making the optimization computations more challenging.
-This general point would be relevant for any loss function of the WAFE form using different weight functions $s(\y,\f)$.
-Development of the optimization analysis-- again based on some form of simulation approach for the integrations combined with NR-style optimization-- is a current research question.
+Customized losses $L(\y,\f)$ that are not additive will be of interest.